Adelaide Botanic Garden: Bicentennial Conservatory

 As part of Adelaide's celebration of the Australian Bicentenary, the conservatory was constructed in 1987 and opened in late 1989.
 The building was designed by local architect Guy Maron and has won awards for its design, engineering and landscaping.
-It is 100 m long, 47 m wide and 27 m high making it the largest single span conservatory in the southern hemisphere.
+It is 100 m long, 47 m wide and 27 m high making it the largest single span conservatory in the Southern Hemisphere.

 The conservatory originally housed at-risk or endangered tropical rainforest plants from northern Australia, Papua New Guinea, Indonesia and south Pacific Islands.
-However, in early 2012, a controversial decision was announced to remove tropical plants from the conservatory due to rising power costs.
-In April 2012, the entry fee to the conservatory was abolished, despite rising energy costs and budget cuts resulting in the building no longer being heated.
+In early 2012, budget cuts resulted in the controversial decision to no longer heat the building and to remove tropical plants from the conservatory.
+In April 2012, the entry fee to the conservatory was abolished.

+In 2014 the Conservatory was awarded the Jack Cheesman Award for Enduring Architecture by the Australian Institute of Architects.

 Rose garden

 Begun in 1996, the National Rose Trial Garden is the first garden of its kind in Australia where roses are tested for their suitability for Australian climates.
-The garden is a joint venture between the Botanic Gardens of Adelaide, the National Rose Trial Society of Australia and the rose industry.
+The garden is a joint venture between the Adelaide Botanic Gardens, the National Rose Trial Society of Australia and the rose industry.
 It has been built on part of the former Municipal Tramways Trust Hackney Depot.
 Roses are planted in groups such as, noisette roses, bourbon roses, tea roses, ramblers, and perpetual roses.
 A trial is conducted over two growing seasons and all plants are treated equally with regard to horticultural practices.
 The roses are judged by a panel of 10 experienced rosarians who examine them and allocate points over the two growing seasons.
 The results are announced publicly at the end of the trial and the best performing roses receive an award.

 While in Adelaide in 2004, Sir Cliff Richard planted a rose named 'Sir Cliff Richard' in the Rose Garden surrounded by a small group of fans and rose enthusiasts.
 Sales of the rose support the Bone Growth Foundation.

 First Creek Wetlands

-In order to reduce the garden's reliance on potable water from the River Murray, a new wetlands system was constructed south of the Bicentennial Conservatory to hold stormwater diverted from First Creek.
+In order to reduce the garden's reliance on potable water, primarily from the River Murray, a new wetlands system was constructed south-east of the Bicentennial Conservatory to hold stormwater diverted from First Creek.
 The wetlands form part of an aquifer storage and recovery system which is expected to have a usable capacity of 100 Ml per year, enough to water the entire Botanic Garden.
 The project was launched in March 2011 and was opened in November 2013.

 One significant purpose of the wetlands is to educate the public on the importance of wetlands, and to showcase plants which may never otherwise have been encountered by visitors.
 The area accommodates about 20,000 plants, including many Australian natives.
 The 2.6 ha site also features a trail of interpretive signage, tiered garden beds showcasing aquatic plants and three large ponds with reed-beds which support a diverse range of native wildlife.